 Here are the other points we considered when creating our list of nine mattresses side sleepers should check out.

 - Support the spine with less pressure.
 The mattresses on this list provide contouring support and pressure point relief for side sleeping comfort.

 - Less foam odor.
-Each foam mattress is made from foam that’s CertiPUR-US certified, so you can expect less off-gassing smell.
+Each foam mattress is made from foam that’s CertiPUR-US certified, so you can expect less of that off-gassing smell.

 - Manufacturer warranties.
-We looked for transparent manufacturers who offer at-home sleep trials and warranties with purchase.
+We looked for transparent manufacturers that offer at-home sleep trials and warranties with purchase.